jpablo27/drone-navigation-super-pixels/README.md

 # drone-navigation-super-pixels
 This ROS package contains all the process of getting stereo-vision data.
-This is processed by a super-pixel algorith to create plane-based maps.
+This is processed by a super-pixel algorithm to create plane-based maps.

 The super-pixels' algorithm was developed by C. Yuheng, V. Prisacariu, and I. Reid.
 [1]